MoRoble/AWS-Network-Storage/README.md

 I will be using CloudFormation to provision the instances, subnets, security groups and the VPC, here's the link

-Once stack provision is complete, then I will be do implementing file system by following these steps:
+Once stack provision is complete, then I will implement file system by following these steps: